Geodesic Length Distribution in Sparse Network Ensembles: Sparse ensemble average network

-\paragraph*{Approximate analytic form.}At first, computing the RHS of Eq. \ref{eq:perc_prob_pinf} appears to be a circular problem, since we require the limiting value of the survival function of the SPLD to obtain the initial condition for it.
-However, we empirically observe that precision in the initial condition is important for agreement of the survival function only for smaller geodesic lengths, whereas we obtain the expected limiting value when using a na\"{i}ve approximation of the initial condition by setting
+\paragraph*{Approximate analytic form}At first, computing the RHS of Eq. \eqref{eq:perc_prob_pinf} appears to be a circular problem, since we require the limiting value of the survival function of the GLD to obtain its initial condition.
+(We will shortly find a self-consistent equation to independently compute percolation probabilities; see Eq. \eqref{eq:gcc_consistency_sparse}.)
+However, we empirically observe that precision in the initial condition is important for agreement of the survival function for only smaller geodesic lengths, whereas we obtain the expected limiting value when using a na\"{i}ve approximation of the initial condition by setting

-Therefore, running the recursive setup once gives access to $P(\lambda_{ij}=\infty|\phi_i)$, which can then be used to derive the (exact) analytic form of the SPLD from Eqs. \ref{eq:spd_main}, \ref{eq:prob_connect_exact} and \ref{eq:perc_prob_pinf} in a second recursion.
-Henceforth, we refer to the SPLD obtained by using the na\"{i}ve initial condition in Eq. \ref{eq:prob_connect_apx}, alongside Eq. \ref{eq:spd_main}, as the ``approximate analytic form'' of the SPLD.
-We note from Eq. \ref{eq:prob_connect_exact} that the approximation in Eq. \ref{eq:prob_connect_apx} holds when the network is almost surely connected: $P(\phi_i)\to 1$.
-More generally, using the approximation will underestimate the probability mass on short geodesics---refer to Appendix \ref{sec:apdx_connect_gcc} for details.
-For an ER graph of mean degree $\avgdegree$, where asymptotically $\avg{A}_{ij}=\frac{\avgdegree}{n}$, Fig. \ref{fig:spd_er_d2} indicates good agreement between the empirical and analytic cumulative distribution functions (CDF) of the SPLD.
+where we use ``$\approxnaive$'' to denote this na\"{i}ve approximation, to distinguish it from a first-order asymptotic approximation.
+Therefore, running the recursive setup once gives access to $\condprob{\lambda_{ij}=\infty}{\phi_i}$, which can be used to derive the (exact) analytic form of the GLD from Eqs. \eqref{eq:spd_main}, \eqref{eq:prob_connect_exact} and \eqref{eq:perc_prob_pinf} in a second recursion.
+Henceforth, we refer to the GLD obtained by using the na\"{i}ve initial condition in Eq. \eqref{eq:prob_connect_apx}, alongside Eq. \eqref{eq:spd_main}, as the ``approximate analytic form'' of the GLD.
+We note from Eq. \eqref{eq:prob_connect_exact} that the approximation in Eq. \eqref{eq:prob_connect_apx} holds, in particular, when the network is almost surely connected: $\prob{\phi_i}\to 1$.
+More generally, the approximation will underestimate the probability mass on short geodesics; see Appendix \ref{sec:apdx_connect_gcc}.
+For an ER graph of mean degree $\avgdegree$, where $\avg{A_{ij}}=\frac{\avgdegree}{n}$, Fig. \ref{fig:spd_er_d2} indicates good agreement between the empirical and analytic cumulative distribution function (CDF) of the GLD.
 We note that the approximate analytic CDF remains a good approximation even for shorter geodesics.

-\paragraph*{Self-consistency equation.}Alternatively, we can separately derive percolating probabilities without invoking the SPLD.
-Consider generating the network edges in some order, such that the edges of node $i$ are generated as the final step, without loss of generality.
-Due to conditionally-independent edges, in the asymptotic limit, considering the network without edges of $i$ will make vanishing difference to the likelihood of other nodes $j\ne i$ belonging to the giant component.
-We note that $i$ will be on the giant component only if it connects directly to at least one $j$---with probability $P(A_{ij}=1)$---such that $j$ itself is on the giant component---with probability $P(\phi_j)$.
-That is
+\paragraph*{Self-consistent equation}Alternatively, we can derive percolation probabilities without invoking the GLD.
+Corollary \ref{lemma:perc} in Appendix \ref{sec:percprob} shows that, in a SEAN, the percolation probabilities are asymptotically given by the following self-consistent equation: